ddimitrov-mitex/gn-matlab-adapter/README.md

 # gn-matlab-adapter

+Matlab Adapter is a Windows command-line tool for executing Matlab functions.

-GN Matlab Adapter allows GN characteristic functions and predicates to call Matlab functions.
-It is a Windows console application.
+Its main purpose is to allow GN characteristic functions and predicates to call Matlab functions.

 ## Syntax